 For our Type-A brides, this is going to be a little hard, but we promise it is for the best!
 Relinquish some control and delegate tasks to your willing bridesmaids & close family members.
 That’s what they’re there for!
 Or, bribe ‘em with wine… it always works.

 DO: Limit the Number of DIY Projects

-While you may have dreams of hand-making your welcome bags, Buy Roche Diazepam Uk, save-the-dates, and ‘Wedding This Way’ sign, the truth is, you need to be realistic about what you can really accomplish given your time frame, budget, and skill level.
+While you may have dreams of hand-making your welcome bags, Buy Soma Usa, save-the-dates, and ‘Wedding This Way’ sign, the truth is, you need to be realistic about what you can really accomplish given your time frame, budget, and skill level.
 Unless you’re a crazy-skilled crafter, we recommend taking on, at the most, three easy DIY projects and only two more complicated projects.
 If you have a year or more til your big day, you might be able to take on a few more, but consider yourself warned.